-Ten years ago this month, Apple released the first iPad.
+Ten years ago, Apple released the first iPad.
 Available in one size (9.7"), with three storage options (16, 32, or 64 GB), a Wi-Fi only version was released first, with a Wi-Fi and cellular model following shortly after.
 At the time, this ground-breaking device was competing with netbooks (remember them?) for primacy in the lightweight/portable device market.
 It didn’t take long for the iPad, and the tablet in general, to flourish.

 It used to be easy to choose an iPad.
 When there were just a couple of models available, all you needed to choose was the color and how much storage you wanted.
 But things have changed.
 Nowadays, you have multiple options to choose from, each with varying configurations; it’s not so simple to know right off the bat which iPad is best for you.

 If you want an iPad today, there are four different models, each with different feature sets.
 There are five different sizes, and the base price varies from as low as $329 to as much as $999 (these prices are for Wi-Fi only, with the base storage amount, and without any of the accessories that make the new iPad Pro models interesting).
 You can choose models that offer Wi-Fi, or both cellular and Wi-Fi, and there are as many as five color options, depending on the model.

 Based on your needs, how can you tell which iPad you should get?
 In this article, I’m going to look at the different iPad models and recommend which iPad is best for you, depending on how you plan to use it.